 - Disable Device Trust Verification at the Service-level

-There are certain cases where Banyan’s TrustProvider component is not able to get the certificate directly from the browser.
+There are certain cases in which Banyan’s TrustProvider component is not able to get the certificate directly from the browser.
 Device Trust Verification brokers these workflows to ensure Zero Trust security policies are evaluated in all scenarios.
-The 2 most common workflows for Device Trust Verification are:
+The two most common workflows for Device Trust Verification are the following:

 Banyan’s mobile registration flow stores the device certificate in the mobile application keychain.
 This allows for an optimized onboarding and service access experience for end users.
 Since Banyan cannot validate the device certificate directly from the browser, Device Trust Verification seamless leverages the Banyan mobile app as a broker for device trust.

-Banyan’s policies work seamlessly for browser-based access because web browsers can utilize the device certificate stored the Device Keychain consistently.
-However, many native applications on iOS/Android and even MacOS/Windows use embedded web browsers called WebViews for authentication.
+Banyan’s policies work seamlessly for browser-based access because web browsers can use the device certificate stored the Device Keychain consistently.
+However, many native applications on iOS/Android and even macOS/Windows use embedded web browsers, called WebViews, for authentication.
 The WebViews often do not have access to the device certificate on the device and cannot perform the Mutual Auth TLS handshake with Banyan’s TrustProvider component.
-We refer to these types of apps as native “Sandboxed Apps” because their authentication WebView it not permitted by the OS to leave its “sandbox” to use the device certificate from the keychain.
+We refer to these types of apps as native “sandboxed apps” because their authentication WebView it not permitted by the OS to leave its “sandbox” to use the device certificate from the keychain.

 How It Works